-See Figure 2-7.
+See Figure 2-15.
 The Home screen is the default screen of the controller and displays after the controller is powered up and the unit management software is loaded.
-It displays the controller mode, total operating hours, hours left until the next service interval, engine operating status, and engine RPM.
-If the unit is in AUTO mode, the Home screen may also display whether the scheduler or "dusk to dawn" are enabled.
+It displays the controller mode, total operating hours, hours left until the next service interval, engine operating status, and engine rpm.
+If the unit is in AUTO mode, the Home screen may also display whether the scheduler or "dusk to dawn" is enabled.

-Figure 2-7.
+Figure 2-15.
 Home Screen